petrelharp/landscape_geometry/outline.md

 this can happen.

-### Measuring the decay in heterozygosity
+### Measuring the rate of drift

-Run the simulation to mutation-drift equilibrium, then turn off mutation and see how fast local heterozygosity decays across different scales?
+On a practical level, what we care about most is the maintenance of variation, so we might want to run the simulation to mutation-drift equilibrium, and see how much variation there is on different scales.

+A quicker method of measuring the same thing is to measure the variance in allele frequency increments: pick a circle, look at the time series of an allele frequency $p_t$ in that circle, and compute the variance of $dp_t = p_{t+1}-p_t$, probably divided by $p_t(1-p_t)$.
+To avoid problems around $p_t = 0$ or $1$,
+maybe do this with an allele with heterozygote advantage, so that allele frequencies will hover around 50%?

 ### Measuring the probability of establishment